 Website: Westerner Club

 The Olympic Legacy Water Fountain was built for the Salt Lake City Olympics in 2002 and it has since been a landmark in the city.
 The beautiful fountain shoots water up to 60 feet in the air in the shape of the snowflake logo of the 2002 games.
-You’ll also be near The Galleria Mall so you can do some shopping before or after sightseeing.
+You’ll also be near some shopping malls so you can do some shopping before or after sightseeing.

 The Olympic Legacy Water Fountain